Efficient numeracy in language models through single-token number embeddings: Introduction

-The most ambitious line of works aims to completely replace the way numbers are represented in LLMs, moving from encoding individual digits or triplets of digits to embedding each number via a single specialized number token. \citet{han2023lunalanguageunderstandingnumber} and \citet{alberts2024interleaving} both employ small neural networks to generate such a number token based on the number's digits and its surrounding textual context.
-While this improves numeracy, it suffers from similar drawbacks as conventional tokenization, requires auxiliary networks, and has only been tested for encoding.
+The most ambitious line of works aims to completely change the way numbers are represented in LLMs, moving from representing individual digits or triplets of digits to encoding each number via a single specialized number token. \citet{han2023lunalanguageunderstandingnumber} and \citet{alberts2024interleaving} both employ small neural networks to generate such a number token based on the number's digits and its surrounding textual context.
+While this improves numeric computational ability, it suffers from similar efficiency drawbacks as conventional tokenization, requires auxiliary networks, and has only been tested for encoding.
 Ideally one would have a deterministic algorithm to encode numbers into and decode numbers from a fixed structure which would allow LLMs to learn calculation algorithms internally.
-Accordingly, \citet{golkar2024xvalcontinuousnumericaltokenization} introduce xVal, which scales a learned number token by the numeric value. \citet{zhou2025foneprecisesingletokennumber} propose FoNE, which encodes a number using sinusoidal functions of different frequencies.
-While conceptually interesting, we will demonstrate that both methods have fundamental shortcomings that render them ineffective number encodings.
+Accordingly, \citet{golkar2024xvalcontinuousnumericaltokenization} introduce xVal, which scales a learned number token by the numeric value. \citet{zhou2026fone} propose FoNE, which encodes a number using sinusoidal functions of different frequencies.
+While conceptually interesting, we will demonstrate that both methods have fundamental shortcomings that render them ineffective number representations.

-With the aim of evaluating and improving both the efficiency and numeracy of LLMs, this work makes the following three major contributions: \begin{itemize} \item We systematically evaluate the numeracy of eight frontier LLMs across nine different tasks.
-We find that frontier LLMs strongly rely on reasoning with a large number of tokens to solve calculations (see \Cref{sec:frontier}).
+With the aim of evaluating and improving both the efficiency and numeracy of LLMs, this work makes the following three major contributions: \begin{itemize} \item We systematically evaluate the numeric computational ability of eight frontier LLMs across nine different tasks.
+We find that frontier LLMs strongly rely on reasoning chains with a large number of tokens to solve calculations (see \Cref{sec:frontier}).

-\item We develop a set of desiderata for single-token number encoding that ensure the number embedding is efficient, trainable, and effective (see \Cref{sec:single_token_strategies}).
+\item We develop a set of desiderata for efficient single-token number encodings that allows networks to learn algorithms that near perfectly execute numeric calculations (see \Cref{sec:single_token_strategies}).
 In an analysis of recent works, we show that existing single-token strategies fail to fulfill several key desiderata, limiting their potential to be used in LLMs (see \Cref{sec:limitations}).